The moduli space of multi-scale differentials: Augmented space of marked

 \begin{prop} The subgroup of $\Mod$ fixing the boundary stratum $\msT[\Lambda]$ pointwise is exactly the twist group $\Tw[\Lambda]$.
 Moreover, if $\Lambda'$ is a degeneration of~$\Lambda$, then the twist group $\Tw[\Lambda]$ fixes the boundary stratum $\msT[\Lambda']$ pointwise.
-Both statements hold as well for the projectivizations. \end{prop}
+Both statements hold for the projectivizations as well. \end{prop}

-\begin{proof} For the first statement, note that the subgroup of $\Mod$ fixing the boundary stratum $\msT[\Lambda]$ pointwise is generated by Dehn twists along the curves of~$\Lambda$, that preserve the \prmas.
-Hence by definition it can be identified with $\Tw[\Lambda]$.